A short course of a benzodiazepine or a Z drug may be prescribed if a medicine is felt necessary to help with sleeping difficulty (insomnia).

 - You, as a patient, want to stop the medication.

 The doctor will stop the medication slowly.
 They will discuss with you how to do this, taking into account issues that may make stopping the medication difficult.

 If you are on medications such as lorazepam or nitrazepam, you may be switched to diazepam.
 Diazepam has a longer half-life, meaning it will stay in your body longer reducing any withdrawal effects.
 Cognitive behavioural therapy (CBT) alongside withdrawing from a benzodiazepine can also help manage symptoms.
 Your doctor may refer you for CBT whilst stopping this type of medication.

 For further reading, see the NICE guidance reference below (NICE NG215 Medicines associated with dependence or withdrawal symptoms: safe prescribing and withdrawal management for adults).

 Some other possible problems with benzodiazepines and Z drugs

 Even if you take a benzodiazepine or Z drug for a short time, you may feel drowsy during the daytime.
 Some people, especially older people, are at greater risk of having a fall and injury because of the drowsiness.
 If you drive, you may be more likely to be involved in a car crash.
 Some people have described themselves as being in a zombie state when they were taking a benzodiazepine on a long-term basis.

-For a full list of possible side-effects whilst taking any tablet, read the leaflet that comes with the packet of tablets.
+For a full list of possible side-effects of benzodiazepines, or whilst taking any tablet, read the leaflet that comes with the packet of tablets.